-- PRK (photorefractive keratectomy) corrects low to high nearsightedness, low to moderate farsightedness, and astigmatism.
-The eye surgeon removes the epithelium.
+PRK (photorefractive keratectomy) corrects low to high nearsightedness, low to moderate farsightedness, and astigmatism.
+The eye surgeon removes the epithelium (surface cells on the cornea).
 The surgeon then uses the excimer laser to reshape the cornea.
 Healing occurs with help from a "bandage contact lens" applied at the end of the procedure.
 Initial healing occurs during the first week and may involve some discomfort.
 Full visual recovery may take weeks or months.
 For these reasons, LASIK surgery has generally replaced PRK, except for patients with corneas too thin for LASIK surgery or others with certain lifestyles or professions (such as professional athletes).

-- LASEK (laser epithelial keratomileusis) is similar to PRK.
+LASEK (laser epithelial keratomileusis) is very similar to PRK.
 The difference is that the surgeon removes and then replaces the epithelium after completing the surgery.
-LASEK may be recommended for people with thin corneas.
+Like PRK, LASEK may be recommended for people with thin corneas.
 As with PRK, healing may involve some discomfort.

 Implant Refractive Surgery